George Meacham Holaday, 1818-1895

 Sometime also circa 1856, George was off and running again, this time to Ft.
 Des Moines, IA, supposedly to educate his children.
 Lydia was said to be agreeable to this.
 A write up in the History of Guthrie and Adair Counties, IA, 1884, transcribed by Bobbi Pohl, states: "In the fall of 1856 he left here for Des Moines, wither he went to educate his children.
 He did not turn out well, leaving his wife and children to shift for themselves, and left this country with another woman.
 He is believed to be in California at the present time....."

+In 1859 George returned to Winterset and apparently got busy right away and his last child, Henry Delano, was born on April 10, 1860.
 In 1856, Judge Pitzer built a hotel in Winterset, which was initially named "Pitzer House."
 George and Lydia appear in Winterset circa 1859 and sometime soon after their arrival, they were running the hotel, which had been renamed, "The St Nicholas."
 Lydia would later run the hotel by herself for a time.
-It is said at one time George and Lydia owned the hotel, but I cannot confirm this.

 George and Lydia's daughter Caroline, in a 1908 writing referred to the St Nicholas as a "tavern."
 An excerpt from her writing: